ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ## CWT Confirmation Methods Registry ## {#iana-cwt-confirmation-methods}

-IANA is asked to add the following entries to the "CWT Confirmation Methods" registry following the procedure specified in {{RFC8747}}.
+IANA is asked to add the following entries to the "CWT Confirmation Methods" registry, following the procedure specified in {{RFC8747}}.

 * Confirmation Method Name: x5chain
 * Confirmation Method Description: An ordered chain of X.509 certificates